wang-bin/QtAV/README.md

 >>  The binaries will be created in $BUILD_DIR/bin.
 >>  If you are using QtCreator to build the project, you should go to Projects->Build Steps->qmake->Additional arguments, add "BUILD_DIR=your/buid/dir"

-To build with direct2d support, you should add additional arguments to qmake `CONFIG+=direct2d`, or add it in src/libQtAV.pro.

 ##### Build with MSVC